 BCCC is where Edie and Marie met-Edie was pursuing liberal arts; Marie, business.
 They complemented each other so well, they formed a study team for the two Biology courses they took together.
 The two friends were very nearly inseparable during those years-so much so, that Marie tried to convince Edie that they should go onto law school together.
 But Edie’s passion was the arts and so Marie went on to Drexel University to earn a Bachelor of Business Administration in Finance, and Edie went to the University of PA to earn her Bachelor of Arts in English.

 Tragically, five years after Marie received her long-sought after degree, she was diagnosed with an aggressive form of lung cancer that had already spread to her brain by the time it was discovered.
 She fought the disease bravely, toughing out its ravages with grace and dignity.
 It was Edie’s privilege to care for Marie throughout her illness until her death.

 A year later, with the inheritance Marie left her, Edie bought a Lyon & Healy Salzedo concert grand harp, and quite suddenly found herself in the world of classical harp-a world she’d left twenty-eight years earlier.
-Edie’s return to the harp world gradually led to her founding Bedside Harp and so to honor her friend’s memory, Edie was moved to name the new Blevins Therapy harp after Marie Mackell.
+Edie’s return to the harp world gradually led to her founding Bedside Harp and so to honor her friend’s memory, Edie was moved to name all Bedside Harp Therapy harps made by Blevins after Marie Mackell.